sunsided/stm32f3disco-led-roulette/README.md

   <img src="docs/led-roulette.webp" alt="Moving LEDs on the STM32F3 Discovery board"/>
 </div>

-This project contains a copy of the code from the [stm32f3-discovery](https://github.com/rubberduck203/stm32f3-discovery) crate as this crate is currently outdated and appears unmaintained.

 ## Requirements

 This project uses the `thumbv7em-none-eabihf` target.
 Prepare it using: